masterjeef/stego-sharp/README.md

 This is a handy .Net library for embedding data into an image, and also reading data from an image.
 My algorithm uses a technique called the least significant bit (LSB) to read/write bits from the image.

+Run the following to get the code

+	Install-Package StegoSharp

 There are a few different strategies to consider when embedding/extracting bits from an image.

 ### Color channels (bits)